ashwinikumar-sa/graviton-multiarch-workshop/README.md

 docker buildx ls
 ```

-### Create multi-arch images for x86 and Arm64 platforms and push them to your Amazon ECR repository
+### Step 6: Create multi-arch images for x86 and Arm64 platforms and push them to your Amazon ECR repository
 Interpreted and bytecode-compiled languages such as Java and Node.js tend to work without any code modifications, unless they are pulling in any native binary extensions.
 In order to run a Node.js docker image on both x86 and Arm64, you must build images for those two architectures.
 Using Docker Buildx, you can build images for both x86 and Arm64 then push those container images to Amazon ECR at the same time.

 Check your ECR repository named "myrepo" available in pre-deployed workshop environment: